-Highland region will aim to capitalise on opportunities to further diversify the economy, and support it with a high-performing digital network.
+Highland region will aim to capitalise on opportunities to further diversify the economy and support it with a high-performing digital network.
 This will reinforce stability and productivity, giving rise to a culture of innovation, research and development linked with academia and training.
 The profile of Highland will contribute to increased international trade and attract inward investment.

-Highland's capability to generate vast amounts of renewable energy will form a basis for the transition to a green, circular economy which maximises the value of Highlands core and emerging industries and minimises the environmental footprint of the area's transport, waste and energy usage.
+Highland's capability to generate vast amounts of renewable energy will form a basis for the transition to a green, circular economy which maximises the value of Highland's core and emerging industries and minimises the environmental footprint of the area's transport, waste and energy usage.

-The Inner Moray Firth region could be a leading contender for being awarded freeport status as part of the UK Government's post-BREXIT strategy.
+The sub-region focussed around the Cromarty Firth could be a leading contender for being awarded Greenport status, if this option is opened up by the Scottish Government as part of post-BREXIT strategy.
 It is perfectly placed to support the pipeline of multi-billion pound offshore wind projects which lie off the coast and secure an economic and social legacy for the area.
-Freeport is believed to be able to strengthen supply chains, attract new investment and regenerate the area.
-However, a coordinated and innovative approach between all public and private sectors is required to maximise the benefits.
+Greenports would provide a package of measures to stimulate further economic activity and investment.
+However, a coordinated and innovative approach between all public and private sectors is required to maximise the benefits, including regeneration of communities.